What does a networking tech-savvy nonprofit organization look like?

 Allows staff (paid or volunteer) and clients to interact online in secure, private, one-on-one, web-based fora (for instance, an online mentoring program or online counseling service).

-Sponsors a public electronic discussion list or online bulletin board with hundreds/thousands of subscribers/participants.
+Sponsors a public online discussion list or online bulletin board with hundreds/thousands of subscribers/participants.

 Allows volunteers to input their service hours and progress reports directly into a private online database.

-More than one onsite staff person (paid or volunteer) involves online volunteers (people who provide their service primarily from their own home or work computers, offsite from the organization).
+More than one onsite staff person (paid or volunteer) involves online volunteers (people who provide their service primarily from their own home or work computers, offsite from the organization - virtual volunteering).